AnthonyJoseph30/hello-world/README.md

 # hello-world
-This Project is just the beginning of a new adventure into the submersive world of virtual reality.
+This Project is just the beginning of a new adventure into the magical world of virtual reality.

 I am new to the world of tech and have hopes of progressing on to meaningful things.